Croatia Vacation Planning Best Trip to Croatia

 Croatia boasts a large fleet of intercity and domestic buses that you can utilize to get around.
 We recommend traveling by bus between destinations, as well as on DIY day trips.

-Check routes and fares on Bus Croatia, but always confirm at the local bus station.
+Check routes and fares on Bus Croatia, but it is always a good idea to confirm at the local bus station.

 Croatia Ferries